hatari/hatari/readme.txt

 The WinUAE CPU core can be enabled by toggling the ENABLE_WINUAE_CPU variable in the Hatari CMake configuration (e.g. with the interactive "ccmake" program).
 Alternatively, you can run "./configure --enable-winuae-cpu", which will run cmake with the correct parameters.

-The plan is to eventually (in the next version) have WinUAE CPU core enabled by default and deprecate the "old" UAE CPU core, but currently WinUAE CPU core is still lacking all the ST/STE specific tweaks and testing for ST/STE compatibility.
+The plan is to eventually (in the next version) have WinUAE CPU core enabled by default and deprecate the "old" UAE CPU core, but currently WinUAE CPU core is still lacking all the ST/STE specific tweaks, proper testing for ST/STE compatibility and some of the debugger support.

  3.2) Known problems